Holland

 Cost Of Living

-The cost of living index in Holland, Michigan is slightly above the national average, with housing costs being the largest contributor to this index.
+The cost of living in Holland, Michigan is slightly lower than the national average, with affordable housing, reasonable healthcare costs, and a lower-than-average unemployment rate.

 Other